 Department of Computing

-2nd in the UK based on proportion of world leading research
+1st in the UK (Computer Science and Informatics) – based on the proportion of world-leading research

 Imperial's Department of Computing is one of the UK’s largest computing departments in terms of teaching and research staff.